 A good subwoofer needs to have a very linear driver (which is expensive), an accurate and powerful amplifier (which is expensive), and a well designed and built cabinet (which is... expensive).
 But cutting corners on any of these aspects is a false economy.
 I've listened to and used a lot of different subwoofers, and the best are, for all the obvious reasons, produced by the same companies you associate with good monitor speakers.
 Blue Sky, ATC, Genelec and PMC all produce superb subwoofer systems that integrate extremely well with their intended partnering designs.
 They are all relatively easy to set up because of the inherent close matching and the appropriate electrical alignment facilities.
-In my own monitoring system I use the PMC TLE1 subwoofer (shown in the picture at the start of this article), both as part of a large 5.1 rig, and to extend the bottom end of the tiny DB1 or nearfield TB2 monitors.
-Whereas many subs are large cuboid boxes, the TLE1 has the form factor of a computer case, which I find both aesthetically and practically appealing.
+In my own monitoring system I use the PMC TLE1 subwoofer (shown above), both as part of a large 5.1 rig, and to extend the bottom end of the tiny DB1 or nearfield TB2 monitors.
+Whereas many subs are large cuboid boxes, the TLE1 has the form factor of a computer tower case, which I find both aesthetically and practically appealing.

 When buying a sub, the key is to try it in your own listening environment, with your own satellite speakers — particularly if the subwoofer is from a different manufacturer.
 Some combinations will integrate far better than others, and only a home audition will reveal the success or failure of a particular combination.